+'''

-stream A stream or T.
+A stream or T.

 type One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.

+database A database object.
+This will default to default-database.

 result The added stream.

+'''

-Removes the supplied stream stream from the recording broadcast stream for the SQL recording type specified by type on database which defaults to default-database. type must be one of :commands, :results, or :both, defaulting to :commands, depending on whether the stream is to be added for recording SQL commands, results or both.
+Removes the supplied stream stream from the recording broadcast stream for the SQL recording type specified by type on database which defaults to \default-database\. type must be one of :commands, :results, or :both, defaulting to :commands, depending on whether the stream is to be added for recording SQL commands, results or both.